Reviews of World Masterpiece Theater (1969) and related work

 Heidi is probably the most iconic iteration of the annually refilled programming slot, the first to become a huge hit with girls and the last iteration under the banner of Calpis Manga Theater.

 The backbone of the show is an adaptation of Johanna Spyri’s novel(s), but the Christian message has been cut out, replaced by child psychology.
 The first arc (episodes 1-16) is dominated by romantic notions of the Alps as implausibly craggy and Disneyesque, but the arc is amply supported by Heidi and her grandfather’s personal growth.
-The Frankfurt arc (17-33) is compelling viewing, where the biophilic theme is deepened by unromantic contrasts, although the ultimate psychological culmination is delayed until episode 35, wherein Heidi almost panics thinking back on the experience.
+The Frankfurt arc (17-33) is compelling viewing, where the biophilic theme is deepened by unromantic contrasts.
+The ultimate psychological culmination is delayed until episode 35, wherein Heidi almost panics thinking back on the experience.

 In the last arc, the alpine environment is a little more realistic on the whole, with more focus on bugs and flowers than on curiously uneroded rock.
 The romanticism persists, now in the form of the grandfather’s wisdom extending to the intuition that a handicap is psychosomatic and curable by play and unnamed herbs.
 The last handful of episodes are too sugary for my taste.
 I would rather have done without the animals collectively jumping in place when the humans are happy (e.g. episode 35).